Dr. Phillip E. Parker

 Office hours: 10:30--11:00, 12:30--1:00, 2:30--3:00 MWF and by appointment

-Late papers will be accepted ONLY in case of a bona fide emergency beyond your control.
+A late paper will be accepted ONLY in case of a bona fide emergency beyond your control.
 If it is at all physically possible, I must be notified before class on the day on which it is due.
-Subsequently, you must provide suitable documentation before the late paper can be accepted.

 Return to Teaching